24Bouchers/Capping/README.md

 ## Endpoints

-The Api currently connects to a web server (http://10.10.9.40:5000) and a MariaDb server (10.10.9.43) both hosted by Marist College.
+The API currently connects to a web server (http://10.10.9.40:5000) and a MariaDB server (10.10.9.43) both hosted by Marist College.
 Ultimately, These servers will be on Gtel/ArchtopFiber Servers.

 ### Endpoint 1